airqo-platform/AirQo-api/src/analytics/api/routers/README.md

 The chart endpoints add a `chart_type` key.

+`metadata` carries the pagination block on the endpoints that page:
+`data-download`, `raw-data`, `forecast-data` and the chart endpoints. `report` and `summary` compute a whole window in one pass and return `"metadata": null`.
+Read the block as present-and-populated or `null`, and branch on that rather than on the endpoint.

 All response keys are snake_case.

 Errors use the **same four keys** (see [Error Handling](#error-handling)), so a